-The 2018 Federal Budget proposed changes to expand the Pension Loans Scheme so it could be accessed by a far greater number of people.
-The changes came into effect on 1 July, 2019.
+The 2021 Federal Budget proposed changes to improve the uptake of the Pension Loans Scheme, including allowing participants to receive lump sum payments.
 But what is the scheme and how does it work?

 What is the Pension Loans Scheme?

-The Pension Loans Scheme (PLS) is a program designed to help asset-rich, cash-poor pensioners receive extra income.
-Given there are a number of older Australians who own their own homes, but do not necessarily have large reserves of cash on hand, the Department of Human Services offers the PLS to help pensioners get a non-taxable supplement to their retirement income via a loan secured against their home or other real estate such as a holiday house.
+The Pension Loans Scheme (PLS) is a program designed to help asset-rich, cash-poor pensioners and self-funded retirees receive extra income.
+Given there are a number of older Australians who own their own homes but do not necessarily have high incomes or large reserves of cash on hand, the Federal Government offers the PLS to help older Australians get a non-taxable supplement to their retirement income via a loan secured against their home or other real estate such as a holiday house.

-If you receive a pension you can apply to take out a loan under the scheme, using your home or other property as security.
-The loan would be paid to you fortnightly as a supplement to the pension, and must be paid back once the property is sold or the owner dies.
+If you receive or are eligible to receive an Age Pension, Carer Payment or Disability Support Pension, you can apply to take out a loan under the PLS, using your home or other property as security.
+The loan is currently paid fortnightly as a supplement to the pension.
+However, the government has now proposed allowing up to two lump sum payments per year.

 Who is eligible and how do I access the scheme?

-To be eligible for the scheme, the government says you need to:
+To be eligible for the scheme, the government says you need to meet the following criteria:

-- be of the Age Pension age (either you or your partner)
+- you or your partner must be of the Age Pension age.

-- receive or be eligible to receive a qualifying pension
+- you must receive or be eligible to receive a qualifying pension.

-- have adequate and appropriate insurance covering the real estate
+- you must have adequate and appropriate insurance covering the real estate.

-- not be bankrupt or subject to a personal insolvency agreement
+- you must not be bankrupt or subject to a personal insolvency agreement.

 Payments that qualify include: